juji-io/site/blog/how-can-you-turn-ai-like-chatgt-into-gold-in-enterprise.md

 - ** Test and Evaluation **: Comprehensive testing and evaluation processes should be in place to ensure that the AI system meets quality standards and business requirements.
 Regular evaluations help to identify areas for improvement and drive the ongoing development of the AI system.
-Tools such as dashboard visualization should be provided to facilitate the process.
+Tools such as dashboard visualization should be provided to facilitate these processes.

 - **Live human integration**: In situations where the AI system is unable to provide a satisfactory response or solution, a smooth integration with live